TalkingData/MultiLayerStacking/README.md

 ## mlstacking

-mlstacking is a Python module for multi-layer stacking, which is sklearn-API friendly, built on top of scikit-learn and distributed under the 3-Clause BSD license.
+mlstacking is a Python module for sklearn-API friendly multi-layer stacking built on top of scikit-learn and distributed under the 3-Clause BSD license.

 #### Installtion